Hindu temple architecture: Design

 17th-century palm leaf manuscript page on temple building, Odisha.

-A Hindu temple is a symmetry-driven structure, with many variations, on a square grid of padas, depicting perfect geometric shapes such as circles and squares.
+A Hindu temple is a symmetry-driven structure, with many variations, built on a square grid of padas, depicting perfect geometric shapes such as circles and squares.
 Susan Lewandowski states that the underlying principle in a Hindu temple is built around the belief that all things are one and that everything is connected.
-A temple, states Lewandowski, "replicates again and again the Hindu beliefs in the parts mirroring, and at the same time being, the universal whole" like an "organism of repeating cells".
+A temple, according to Lewandowski, "replicates again and again the Hindu beliefs in the parts mirroring, and at the same time being, the universal whole" like an "organism of repeating cells".
 The pilgrim is welcomed through mathematically structured spaces, a network of art, pillars with carvings and statues that display and celebrate the four important and necessary principles of human life—the pursuit of artha (prosperity, wealth), the pursuit of kama (desire), the pursuit of dharma (virtues, ethical life) and the pursuit of moksha (release, self-knowledge).

-At the centre of the temple, typically below and sometimes above or next to the deity, is mere hollow space with no decoration, symbolically representing Purusa, the Supreme Principle, the sacred Universal, one without form, which is present everywhere, connects everything, and is the essence of everyone.
-A Hindu temple is meant to encourage reflection, facilitate purification of one's mind, and trigger the process of inner realisation within the devotee.
-The specific process is left to the devotee's school of belief.
-The primary deity of different Hindu temples varies to reflect this spiritual spectrum.
+At the centre of the temple, typically below and sometimes above or next to the deity, is mere hollow space with no decoration, symbolically representing Purusa, the Supreme Principle: the sacred Universal, one without form, which is present everywhere, connects everything, and is the essence of everyone.
+A Hindu temple is meant to encourage reflection, facilitate the purification of one's mind, and initiate the process of inner realisation within the devotee.
+The specific process is left to the devotee's particular tradition or school of thought.
+The primary deity enshrined varies across Hindu temples, reflecting this spiritual spectrum.